psu-spatial/GEOG364-2021/pg_364Lab5_tobler_2021.md

 8. **Step 8:**<br> Create a new code chunk and copy the code above into your script.
 When you press run, nothing should happen, but you will see a new "function" appear in your Environment quadrant/tab.

 9. **Step 9:**<br> In a new code chunk, copy this code and run.
-It should make a random pattern that tells you the numbers of white-white joins.
-Run it again, and again.. keep going and get a sense for how an IRP created process looks and the number of white-white joins each time,
+It should make a random pattern that tells you the numbers of same-color joins.
+Run it again, and again.. keep going and get a sense for how an IRP created process looks and the number of same-color joins each time,<br> *If you are confused, To fully understand, try editing the nunmber of rows and columns to make a mini one e.g. try 2 rows and 2 columns and you can count white-white and green-green boundaries manually*